Calais 'Jungle' demolition': France set to clear migrant camp

 Through it all -- rain, cold and mud; boredom, anger and fear -- they've been sustained by the hope of someday making it to the UK, just 30 miles away across the English Channel.

-But on Monday, that dream will come to an end for most of the 6,000 to 10,000 migrants and refugees living in "The Jungle" camp, as French authorities begin to evacuate them and clear the patch of wasteland they've made their home.
+But today, that dream is over for most of the 6,000 to 10,000 migrants and refugees living in "The Jungle" camp, as French authorities begin the evacuation of the patch of wasteland they've made their home.

 Their options were laid out in a leaflet distributed by volunteers on Sunday evening.